‘I like big parts, I like talking a lot and I like using complicated language.’

-This marvelous quotation comes from a conversation with family and friends as they were trying to decide which Shakespeare play to perform together.
-They settled on Romeo & Juliet, and Zachariah then volunteered himself to play Romeo, on the grounds that “I like big parts.
+This marvelous quotation comes from a conversation among a family and their friends as they were trying to decide which Shakespeare play to perform together.
+They settled on Romeo & Juliet, and Zachariah then volunteered himself for the lead role, on the grounds that “I like big parts.
 I like talking a lot and I like using complicated language.”
 Such a breezy and fresh perspective on what a big Shakespearean role involves and such confident ambition.

 An interesting angle explored in the film was the degree of self-directed learning allowed, with children going at their own pace rather than being held to a curricular schedule.
 It involved trusting the child to tell you when they needed more help.
 It also meant that much of their learning was incidentally acquired in the pursuit of other interests: maths via the measuring done for cooking, or through working on projects that enthused them.